Congratulations on purchasing Kitsat!

 If nothing happens (except commands on the Terminal), select another Satellite ID.

-The easiest way to use the satellite is taking photos, but you can find other activities on Spaceplace.
-To take a photo, stop the Flight Scipt and click "Take Picture" (below the photo window on the top right corner).
-After a second or two, image name appears and the photo starts downloading.
+The easiest way to use the satellite is to take photos, but you can find other activities on Spaceplace.
+To take a photo, stop the Flight Script and click "Take Picture" (below the photo window in the top right corner).
+After a second or two, the image name appears and the photo starts downloading.